NidhiPaytm/GenUI/README.md

 On initial load, compilation may take time.

 4. Open [localhost:3000](http://localhost:3000) with your browser and start trying generative interfaces.
-  a.
-Using Claude is recommended.
+  - Using Claude is recommended.
 Turn on web search to enable fetching relevant web pages.
-  b.
-Generation can take multiple minutes due to iterative generation.
+  - Generation can take multiple minutes due to iterative generation.
-  c.
-You can track the intermediate steps in the terminal where you run `yarn dev` in `apps/agents`.
+  - You can track the intermediate steps in the terminal where you run `yarn dev` in `apps/agents`.

 ### Troubleshooting